gregchu/sudoku/readme.md

 ## 2. DFS with backtracking + heuristic

-If we depict this depth first search traversal of a Sudoku board as an N-ary decision tree, the first unsolved cell is the root node, and each candidate can be represented as a child node.
+All DFS can be interpreted as traversal through an N-ary tree.
+In our case, the first unsolved cell is the root node, and each possible value can be represented as a child node.

+### **Hueristic:**

 In approach 1), we arbitrarily chose to solve the unsolved cells in raster-scan order.

-### **Hueristic:**

-If we precompute **VALID\*** candidates for each unsolved cell, instead of choosing unsolved cells in raster-scan order, we can choose to solve unsolved cells in order of increasing # of valid candidates.
+If we precompute the set of *possible* values for each unsolved cell that follows Sudoku rules, we can choose to continuously solve unsolved cells with the least # of possible values.

 This heuristic significantly constrains the search space.
-For example, if we choose an unsolved cell with 5 candidates, there are 5 different DFS paths available, whereas if we choose an unsolved cell with 2 candidates, there are only 2 different DFS paths available.
+For example, if we choose an unsolved cell with 5 possible values, there are 5 child nodes for DFS to initiate traversal, whereas if we choose an unsolved cell with 2 possible values, there are only 2 different DFS paths available.

 ### **Algorithm:**

-0. For each unsolved cell, compute the set of valid\* candidates and store this in a `dict`
+0. For each unsolved cell, compute the set of possible values and store this in a `map`.
+By precomputing candidates, we can track unsolved cells not by the unsolved value at the start but by if it exists in the `map`.

 Then, the algorithm is the same as in Approach 1 except for a couple details (bolded):

-1. Find the first unsolved cell **(with the least # of valid candidates that were precomputed in step 0.)**
+1. Find the first unsolved cell **(with the least # of possible values that were precomputed in step 0.)**
     a.
 If we cannot find an unsolved cell, the board is solved (base case)
-2. For each candidate **(from the precomputed list of valid candidates)**
+2. For each value **(from the precomputed list)**
     a.
-If candidate is valid (does not break Sudoku rules  **and does not cause peers to have no valid candidates\****), assign that cell with candidate, and return (recurse) to step 1.
+If value is valid (does not break Sudoku rules  **and does not cause peers to have no possible values left\***), assign that cell with that value, and return (recurse) to step 1.
-3. If no candidates in step 3) are valid, backtrack up the decision tree and try a new candidate for the previous node **and put back valid candidates into `dict`**
+3. If no values in step 3) are valid, backtrack up the decision tree and try a new value for the previous node **and put back possible values into `map`**

-Footnotes/elaboration:

-\* How we define a **valid** candidate:

-A valid candidate is a subset of all candidates (1-9) that does not break the rules of Sudoku (no other # in the row, column, or box)

-\** 2.a. "and does not cause peers to have no valid candidates":
+\* 2.a. "and does not cause peers to have no possible values left":

-When we select a candidate for a cell, we can update the list of valid candidates for all its [peers](http://sudopedia.enjoysudoku.com/Peer.html).
-If for any peer, the list of valid candidates is updated to None, we've made an error and must backtrack.
+When we select a value for a cell, we can update the list of possible values for all its [peers](http://sudopedia.enjoysudoku.com/Peer.html).
+If for any peer, the list of possible values is updated to None, we've made an error and must backtrack.

 ### **Pseudocode:**
 ```
-valid_candidates = precompute_valid_candidates(board)   <-
+values = precompute_possible_values(board)              <-

-func solve(board, valid_candidates):
+func solve(board, values):
-    coordinate = find_first_unsolved_cell(board)
+    pos = find_unsolved_cell(board)                     <-
-    if no coordinate exists:
+    if no pos exists:
         return True

-    for each candidate for that coordinate:
+    for each value:
-        remove coordinate from valid_candidates         <-
-        remove candidate from peers                     <-
-        if is_valid_removal(candidate):                 <-
+        if is_valid(board, pos, value):                 <-
-            board[coordinate] = candidate_value
+            board[pos] = value
             if solve(board):
                 return True

-            board[coordinate] = UNSOVLVED_VALUE
-            put back coordinate into valid_candidates   <-
-            put back candidate into peers               <-
+        undo(board[pos])                            <-
     return False
 ```

 I've added `<-` at the end of each line that is a modification to Approach 1.
+The overall structure of the algorithm remains the same, but there are modifications of how these methods are implemented.

 ### **Results**